 To find out how to improve candidate experience using Recruitment Automation, we have a great eBook on candidate experience.

 Hiring with heart is good for business: candidate experience in C-19 times.
 Sapia launches its Candidate Experience eBook.
-This book provides an insight into the changing face of the candidate experience.
+This book provides an insight into the changing face of the candidate experience and sheds light on the candidate experience meaning in today’s context.

 If there was ever a time for our profession to show humanity for the job searchers, that time is now.
 Unemployment in Australia has passed a two-decade high.
 The trend is similar for other countries.
 That means there are a lot more candidates in the market looking for work.

 With so many more candidates, the experience of a recruiting process matters more.
 What are candidates experiencing?
 Are they respected, regardless of whether they got the job or not?
-Is their application appreciated.
+Is their application appreciated?
 Are they acknowledged for that?

-This story won’t be unfamiliar to you: An Australian based consulting firm advertised for a Management Consultant and decided to withdraw the advert after 298 candidates had applied.
-That was in their first week of advertising.
+This story won’t be unfamiliar to you: An Australian based consulting firm, possibly in need of a candidate experience consultancy, advertised for a Management Consultant and decided to withdraw the advert after 298 candidates had applied.
+That was during their candidate experience day in the first week of advertising.

 When candidate supply outstrips demand, that is bound to happen.
-Inundation of your Talent Acquisition team becomes an every-day thing.
+Inundation of your Talent Acquisition team becomes an everyday thing.
 Employers are feeling swamped with job applications.
+Being effective is much harder when there are more candidates to get through every day.

 >> When the role for which you are hiring requires a relatively low skill level.

-In the example provided above, the Management Consultant role had several essential requirements which should have limited applications.
-Included in the applicant list were hoteliers, baristas, waiting-staff and cabin crew (it’s heartbreaking).
-So when it comes to roles with a much lower barrier to entry, the application numbers can quadruple.
+In the example provided above, the Management Consultant role had several essential requirements that should have limited applications in the context of high-volume hiring.
+Included in the applicant list were hoteliers, baristas, waiting staff, and cabin crew (it’s heartbreaking).
+So, when it comes to roles with a much lower barrier to entry, the application numbers can quadruple.

 The traditional ‘high-volume low-skill role’ has now become excruciatingly high-volume.
 This trend is being seen across recruitment for roles like customer service staff, retail assistants and contact centre staff.